You have turned-in this assignment. You can review the lesson and see your previous answers.

 So A is not correct.

-There we've got the apostrophe after the S, which we'd only use for singular possession if the singular noun itself ended in S.
+There, we've got the apostrophe after the S, which we would only use for singular possession if the singular noun itself ended in S.

-So, "The giant panda's scientific name is Ailuropoda melanoleuca."
-That shows us that the scientific name belongs to the giant panda.
+So the giant panda scientific name is ailuropoda melanoleuca that shows us that the scientific name belongs to the giant panda.

 We are treating the giant panda as a singular noun because we're referring to the whole species.